apache/apisix/README.md

 ## Benchmark

-Using Google Cloud's 4 core server, APISIX's QPS reach to 60,000 with a latency of only 500 microseconds.
+Using AWS's 8 core server, APISIX's QPS reach to 140,000 with a latency of only 0.2 ms.

-You can view the [benchmark documentation](doc/benchmark.md) for more detailed information.

 ## Document
 [Documents of Apache APISIX](doc/README.md)